dezdem0na/accp-cheatsheet/README.md

 - There are more edge locations than Regions.
 - There are more edge locations than Availability Zones.

+### AWS Budgets
+You can use AWS Budgets to set a monthly cost budget with a fixed target amount to track all costs associated with your account.
+You can choose to be alerted for both actual (after accruing) and forecasted (before accruing) spends

+-Usecase: You want to monitor the cost of using your AWS services and receive alerts when the thresholds you define are met.
+Which of the following AWS Budgets types should you create?
+	- You need to create a cost budget with AWS Budgets if you want to monitor the cost of using your AWS services.

 ### Amazon S3
 - **CRR** (Cross-region replication): enables automatic, asynchronous copying of objects across buckets in different AWS Regions.
 - You cannot reserve capacity.